at-cg/CGProb/README.md

 ## <a name="intro"></a>Introduction

-The string graph formulation for genome assembly involves deleting reads that are entirely contained in longer reads.
-This is known be an unsafe operation; this heuristic occasionally disconnects the walks corresponding to true chromosome sequences.
+The [string graph formulation](https://doi.org/10.1093/bioinformatics/bti1114) for genome assembly involves deleting reads that are entirely contained in longer reads.
+This is known be an unsafe operation because this heuristic [occasionally disconnects the walks](https://doi.org/10.1093/bioinformatics/btad124) corresponding to true chromosome sequences.

-CGProb estimates the probability of observing a gap.
+CGProb estimates the probability of the occurence of a gap due to contained read deletion.
 CGProb takes the genome length, coverage on each haplotype, and the sequencing read length distribution as input.
 It estimates the probability of the occurence of a coverage gap after a heterozygous locus on the second haplotype by counting the number of read sequencing outputs which have a coverage gap and dividing it by the total number of read sequencing outputs.

 ## <a name="install"></a>Installation